Controls & Permissions

 docEdge DMS is developed to provide you full control over all your documents and create multiple level access to it for different employee usage.
 It ensures the availability and visibility of the document to the people who need them and who are allowed to access them.
 Whereas, those who are not allowed with the access to these documents will not be able to see them in their portal.
 Our docEdge DMS has the ability to support an advanced set of multilevel access permissions.

-Let us also talk about regulated and quality-intensive industries where audits can be conducted by customers, vendors and regulating bodies.
-Such industries need to be consistently establishing and enforcing access control policies on the basis of document access and routing.
-So, by adopting docEdge DMS software, it can be easy to prove that they are following the required procedures.
-Also, in compliance with regulations and industry standards.
+Let us also talk about regulated and quality intensive industries where in audits can be conducted by customers, vendors, and regulating bodies.
+Business running in such industries need to be consistently establishing and enforcing access control policies on the basis of document access and routing. docEdge DMS software is way more easier and powerful to craft powerful control over your entire database because it covers all the required features.

 In docEdge DMS, you may have: